 FSANZ completed a review of the Code in 2015 and the revised Code will commence on 1 March 2016.
-Because the draft variations arising from this Application are likely to take effect around that date, draft amendments are proposed for the revised Code only.
+Because the approved draft variations arising from this Application are likely to take effect around that date if no review of FSANZ's decision is requested by Ministers, draft amendments are proposed for the revised Code only.
 All references to Standards or Schedules in this assessment summary refer to the revised Code requirements only.